St Mary’s Convent High School is a day school established in 1899

 for honest, hard work.

-staff.
-It provides Primary and Secondary Education (Class 1-12) and offers graduating
+of the staff.
+It provides Primary and Secondary Education (Class 1-12) and

-students the choice of Commerce or Science streams.
-The school prepares students
+offers graduating students the choice of Commerce or Science streams.
+The school

-for the Indian Certificate of Secondary Education (Class X-ICSE) and the Indian
+prepares students for the Indian Certificate of Secondary Education (Class X-ICSE)

-School Certificate Examination (Class 12 – ISC).
-The results are hundred percent.
+and the Indian School Certificate Examination (Class 12 – ISC).
+The results

 The C J Sisters of the Allahabad Province, in collaboration with the staff aim to